Boris Johnson and the politics of Brexit

 In normal times - when did we last have them? - if a cabinet minister publicly criticised the government of the day's policy in such colourful terms, they would be out, either by their own volition, or a P45 swiftly despatched from Downing Street.

-This is a policy that Boris Johnson agreed, along with his colleagues, at that Chequers away day in February, and then by (literally) giving the thumbs up to the prime minister's Mansion House speech in March that included the customs partnership as a potential proposal.
+This is a policy that Boris Johnson discussed, along with his colleagues, at that Chequers away day in February, and then by (literally) giving the thumbs up to the prime minister's Mansion House speech in March that included the customs partnership as a potential proposal.

+What his supporters say is that the policy was not agreed then and not discussed in proper detail, so by staking his claim that the idea is "crazy", he is not bound by collective responsibility.
+This is an idea floating around rather than pinned-down government policy, they say.

-The word is appallingly overused in politics but, let's put it in capitals, it is UNPRECEDENTED, for a senior member of the government to pour such scorn on their government's own plan, one, they themselves signed up to not so long ago.
+The word is appallingly overused in politics but, let's put it in capitals, it is UNPRECEDENTED for a senior member of the government to pour such scorn on their government's own plan; one they themselves signed up to not so long ago - not withstanding his team's belief that he is perfectly entitled to criticise a plan before there has been an official government decision to back it.

+And his supporters point out, if the business secretary is perfectly able to make criticisms of the other option on the table, then why isn't he entitled to do the same?

-For some of his colleagues, this criticism, complete with its implicit threat to quit, is childish self-indulgence, the behaviour of the Eurosceptic "toddlers" (as described by a prominent Tory MP) screaming for more toast after they threw theirs on the kitchen floor, but it landed jam side down.
+But for some of his colleagues, this criticism, complete with its implicit threat to quit, is childish self-indulgence, the behaviour of the Eurosceptic "toddlers" (as described by a prominent Tory MP) screaming for more toast after they threw theirs on the kitchen floor, but it landed jam side down.

 For some of his critics, it's a tired old tantrum, best ignored.
 An MP who knows Boris Johnson well shrugged this morning and remarked "does he really mean it this time?"

 Well, maybe he does.
-These are not, those fabled normal times.
+These are not those fabled normal times.
 Yes, Boris Johnson signed up with the rest of the cabinet to the proposed customs partnership as one of the options after the transition period.
 But yes, he, like others, believed that at last week's cabinet committee, the argument for it had been lost.

 And yes he, like some other Brexiteers, believes the proposal to be deeply flawed, so problematic as to almost make leaving the EU not worth it.
 It was one thing, so the argument goes, signing up to the idea in theory, but another backing it further down the track when there is still precious little detail.